|Update: Commuter Rail back to full service on March 30. For schedules, please visit www.mbta.com/winter/severe_weather/ more >|

-The Boston Athletic Association made several recent changes for the Marathon with regard to baggage, gear check, and allowable and prohibited items.
-Beginning with the 2014 Boston Matathon, there is a "no bags" policy with no bags allowed on buses from Boston to Hopkinton for official Marathon participants.
-Bags will also not be allowed in certain areas at or near the start line in Hopkinton, at or near the finish line in Boston, or along the course.
+The Boston Marathon continues to operate a "no bags" policy with no bags allowed on buses from Boston to Hopkinton for official Marathon participants.
+Bags will also not be allowed in certain areas at or near the starting line in Hopkinton, at or near the finish line in Boston, or along the course.
 A gear check will be available to official participants on the Boston Common.

 For a complete list of allowable and prohibited items for official participants as well as more information regarding gear check, rules, and regulations, visit the Boston Athletic Association's Boston Marathon website.

 Where Can Fans Watch the Race?

 Which part of Boston will you be cheering from during the Marathon?
 Check out the official course map of the Boston Marathon for more information.
 The Boston Athletic Association's Spectator Information Page lists race day schedules, optimal viewing times and locations, parking information, road closures, and much more.

 Spectators and fans can also reach the race via these MBTA Stations along the course:

 - The Framingham/Worcester Line Commuter Rail (Framingham, West Natick, Natick, Wellesley Square, and Wellesley Hills Stations).

 - Boston College Station on the Green Line B-Branch